Leirunlin/DatasetLoader/README.md

 * Directly download LINKX datasets and splits could fail.
 Please download raw files from [LINKX](https://github.com/CUAI/Non-Homophily-Large-Scale) and store in the given format.
 * Data splits are fixed following pyG except for wiki (fixed splits are not provided).
 For more flexible splits, please refer to [GPRGNN](https://github.com/jianhao2016/GPRGNN) and [BernNet](https://github.com/ivam-he/BernNet).

+## Update in 11/2/2022
+* Remove the requirement of renaming .mat files.
+* Add deezer-europe datasets.
+* Remove the requirement of renaming raw files in twitch-de dataset.